-Executes decorated function's body in a global-context on-device when device.close() is called.
+Decorator that executes function's body in a global-context on-device when device.close() is called.

 Function arguments are also set in the global context.

 Can either be used as a staticmethod @Device.teardown for marking methods in a subclass of Device, or as a standard method @device.teardown for marking functions to a specific Device instance.